 40 years ago, Dr. Ingham was advised against researching organisms in the soil for her PhD.
 Today, everybody is catching on to how important biology is in the soil.

 "Bacteria have been in the soil for the last 4 billion years, the fungi have been around for 3.5 billion years.
 Why would Mother Nature, promote and make certain that these organisms are still in the soil?
 They have to be doing something?", Dr. Elaine Ingham

 What is regenerative agriculture in a nutshell?

 Dr Ingham defines it, 'It's putting back into the soil, all of the components that we have to have for us to call it soil.
 The problem is that most of the current agricultural practices, we're destroying the organic matter, and we're destroying the life in that soil.
 And once those, either one or both of those are gone, it's not soil, it's dirt.'

-When all the biology has been killed and the organic matter blown off into the atmosphere as Carbon Dioxide (CO2), the choice then becomes to use toxic chemicals to grow crops.
+When all biology has been killed and the organic matter blown off into the atmosphere as Carbon Dioxide (CO2), the choice becomes to use toxic chemicals to grow crops.
 Chemicals then blow-off into lakes, rivers and streams, destroying water quality.

 'So we're slowly but surely causing all of the desertification, the inability to grow crops on land', says Dr Ingham, 'But the way to deal with it is put the biology back into the soil, put the organic matter back into the soil.
 And we have very easy simple ways that anybody really can utilise those methodologies.'

 Daniel is leading controlled trials in Hampshire, UK with only biological treatments.
-Daniel wants to demonstrate to farmers in their own fields, the difference between how chemical systems and biological systems work and establish a baseline.
+Daniel wants to demonstrate to farmers in their own fields, the difference between how chemical systems and biological systems work and to establish a baseline.

 What is the cost of biologicals for farmers?